 Make sure that the agenda is provided to attendees at least one day before the meeting.

 The people in the room can make or break your effective meetings.
 There are many meetings where the key person – a manager or executive – is not present.
 As a result, no significant decisions can be made.

 When you’re calling a meeting, take time to think about who really needs to be there.
 If you’re announcing a change, invite the people who are affected by the announcement.
 If you’re trying to solve a problem, invite the people who will be good sources of information for a solution.

 When people feel that what’s being discussed isn’t relevant to them, or that they lack the skills or expertise to be of assistance, they will view their attendance at the meeting as a waste of time.
 Also, if they realise that the key people are not in the meeting they will lose interest.

 Outline a clear agenda of everything you want to accomplish in the meeting, with every item assigned a specific period of time, and send it to the relevant people before the meeting.
 During the meeting, have that agenda projected or written somewhere everyone can see so that the meeting doesn’t lose focus.

 Watching the clock is important in an effective meeting.
 When nobody takes charge of managing time, it is easy to become careless and unfocused.
 Remember – when people attend a meeting they literally cannot do anything else.
 So the least you can do is make the time count.

 Effective meetings kick off on time and close on time.
-If you are in charge of organising regular meetings and you develop a reputation for being someone who always sticks to your planned start and end time no matter what, you will be surprised how many more people will show up consistently for your meetings.
+If you are in charge of organising regular meetings and video conferences and you develop a reputation for being someone who always sticks to your planned start and end time no matter what, you will be surprised how many more people will show up consistently for your meetings.

 We all know time is out most precious and irreplaceable resource, so people are more naturally driven to cooperate with you when they know that you appreciate how valuable their time is.